cedille/cedille.github.io/README.md

 together with their induction principles.
 These derivations are done via lambda-encodings, including not just the familiar Church encoding (with its well-known limitation to inefficient accessors), but also more efficient Parigot and Mendler encodings.
-The planned 1.1 version of Cedille will support datatype declarations and pattern-matching recursion, via elaboration to certain of these encodings.
-(This feature did not quite make it into the 1.0 release.)
+Further, Cedille supports datatype declarations and pattern-matching recursion via elaboration to certain of these encodings.

 Cedille is used from an emacs mode, which communicates with the backend tool.
 The emacs mode supports convenient navigation of